whoami15/php-design-patterns/design-patterns/design-patterns.md

 It is used to notify the rest of the system about certain events in certain place.

+### State

+It allows an object to change the behavior when its internal state changes.

 ### Strategy

 It is used to separate strategies and to enable fast switching between them.

+### Template Method

+It allows you to defines a skeleton of an algorithm in a base class and let subclasses override the steps without changing the overall algorithm’s structure.

 ## Creational